Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 * Scope:
   * Admin API
+  * Instance Management Worker
+  * Health Check Worker
 * Out of Scope:
   * Admin Console

-For both _System_ and _System Integration_ tests: manual testing will be required for more complex scenarios, with a goal to increase automation over time.
+For both _System_ and _System Integration_ tests: manual testing may be required for more complex scenarios, with a goal to increase automation over time.